FallenAstaroth/stink/docs/en.md

 # stink

-Stealer in just a few lines with sending to Telegram / Server.
+Stealer in just a few lines with sending to Telegram / Server / Discord.

 **Wiki:** https://github.com/FallenAstaroth/stink/wiki